SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 3. In the upper left corner, type in the task name and description.
 4. Drag a SQL or Python script from the **Scripts** menu to the **Drag Script** box of the task.

-   Ensure that scripts are saved under your bucket's parent directory; otherwise, it will not appear in the menu.
+   Ensure that scripts are saved under your bucket's parent directory; otherwise, they will not appear in the menu.

 5. To create a new task, select |add_task| located under the last task in the **Preview** window.
 6. After having created all tasks, select the **Save Job** button located in the upper right corner and choose one of the following options: